top of page

 • A Melee attack: Using a Melee attack consumes the Combat Phase action of your turn.

-• Note on Soulbridge: Use your Support Phase action to attach a Creature to a Dueler with this symbol or if an ability allows you to do so.
+• Soulbridge: Use your Support Phase action to attach a Creature to a Dueler with this symbol or if an ability allows you to do so.
 You cannot replace the Creature once it is attached.

 🌙 Good Luck, God of Tellis.